AZP1681/Ariya-BakeryOrderSystem-DEMO/README.md

 - go to /admin
 - *example: 126.104.x.x/admin || localhost/admin*

-## !!
-Important !! ##
+## !
+Important ! ##
-- *Account system haven't added yet, since this project is design to have minimal backend*
+**Account system haven't added yet, since this project is design to have minimal backend**
-- *For production, account systems and seperate admin app is needed*
-- My salon project which has account system and seperate admin-management desktop app: https://github.com/AZP1681/Forsi-SalonBooking-Adminstration-DEMO-
+- **For production, account systems and seperate admin app is needed** My salon project which has account system and seperate admin-management desktop app: https://github.com/AZP1681/Forsi-SalonBooking-Adminstration-DEMO-

 ## ⚡ Accessing The Full Source Code